- 2 Bedrooms

 - Approximately 1200 square feet

 Five pools on the property plus indoor pool.
 Convenient to shopping, eateries, golf and other activities.
-Long handsome beach for that daily exercise.
+Long charming beach for that daily exercise.
 Many amenities on site.
 Ideal for that winter golfing trip or peaceful get away.

 About the Area